 You can seek rent and utility relief

 You may be eligible for rental assistance from the Government.
 Talk to your landlord about what else may be possible for further rental relief.
-The States and Territories have agreed to a 6 month moratorium on the eviction of commercial and residential tenants if they can’t pay their tax due to the ongoing crisis.
+The States and Territories have agreed to a 6 month moratorium on the eviction of commercial and residential tenants if they can’t pay their rent due to the ongoing crisis.
 Please continue to speak with your landlord and try to work on measures to help you both during this time.
 You may also be eligible for an energy subsidy.
 Many utility providers have also launched relief measures.
 Speak to your specific provider about temporary relief.

 You can consider accessing superannuation

 As a last resort, if you require further cash during this period, you may be able to access up to $10,000 of your superannuation in both 2019-20 and 2020-21.
 Applications for early release of super will be accepted through myGov from 20 April.
 You can register your interest with the ATO now by logging in to your myGov account and following the ‘Intention to access coronavirus support’ instructions.
 You do not need to contact your super fund directly.
 You will not need to pay tax on these amounts and they will not impact on Centrelink or Veterans’ Affairs payments.
 Consider getting advice before doing this – stock markets have fallen substantially recently, and you may be selling your investments well below previous valuations.

 You may benefit from discussing your situation and possible financial planning needs with one of our qualified financial planners.
 Your first meeting is obligation-free and may be over the phone or at your local branch (subject to social distancing measures).
 You can get in touch by visiting the Commonwealth Financial Planning webpage or calling us on 1800 138 713 from 8.30am to 5.30pm, Monday-Friday (Sydney/Melbourne time).